nathanielhall/aoc/README.md

 # README

-> Learn Rust by completing code challenges [Advent of Code 2021](https://adventofcode.com/2021)
+> Advent of Code 2020 Challenges